The Ultimate Guide to Driver Behavior Monitoring in Car Sharing

 Benefits Of Driver Behavior Monitoring

-Recognize and exclude your bad apples.
 Most of your customers will be good drivers, but the ones who aren’t will make you incur high costs.
 Let’s use speeding as an example: most customers might drive only slightly above the speed limit, but a few put themselves and others in danger by speeding excessively.
 Without driving behavior monitoring, you wouldn’t know about excessive speeding until the police catches your customers.
 Now, you can see events like this in your dashboard in real time.
-Armed with these insights, you’ll be able weight the risks and benefits, and exclude the worst drivers from using your services if needed.
+Armed with these insights, you’ll be able to weight the risks and benefits, and sanction the worst drivers if needed.

 How Driver Behavior Tracking Works